 Letters Relating to Alligator’s Construction & Deployment

 The following letters come from the National Archives Record Group 71, which were photographed by Jim Christley at the Submarine Force Museum Library and transcribed by Chuck Veit.
-There are a number of other letters in this file, all of which will be added as they are transcribed.
+Additionally, the 14 October 1862 letter from Villeroi to DuPont was discovered at the Hagley Museum in Delaware by historian Paul Schopp and translated by Catherine Marzin (NOAA)

 2.